The Federal Budget CGT Tax Grab Nobody’s Talking About

 By Dale Gillham

-Everyone’s talking about the impact on property regarding the proposed changes to capital gains tax (CGT) to be announced in the federal budget next week, but almost no one is talking about the impact on shares, which is a much bigger deal than people realise.
+Everyone’s talking about the impact on property regarding the proposed changes to capital gains tax (CGT) to be announced in the federal budget this week, but almost no one is talking about the impact on shares, which is a much bigger deal than people realise.
 If the government cuts the current 50 per cent CGT discount to 33 per cent or even 25 per cent, investors, ETF holders, and even crypto investors are likely to be hit too.

 The impact of the proposed CGT changes